hakanayata/refuel-tracker/README.md

   - edit an entry
   - delete an entry
   - save the table as pdf with a click of a button
-  - view a chart showing fuel expenses for each month of the current year
+  - view a chart showing fuel expenses for the last 12 months

 ## Languages & Tools

-- Python 3.10.7
+- Python 3.11
 - Flask 2.2
 - Jinja 3.1
 - HTML
 - CSS
-- Bootstrap
+- Bootstrap 5.3.0
 - Javascript
 - SQLite3
 - DB Browser for SQLite3